saroshkhan270-ux/agentblazer-buildblazer/README.md

 Official website for the **AgentBlazer Club**, Department of Computer Science & Engineering at **St Joseph Engineering College (SJEC), Mangaluru**.

-This project was developed as part of **AgentBlazer Club's Build Blazer – Phase 2**, where our team transformed the assigned design into a functional, interactive and deployed website.
+This project was developed **Team CodeStorm** as part of **AgentBlazer Club's Build Blazer – Phase 2**, where our team transformed the assigned design into a functional, interactive and deployed website.

 ---

 ## 👥 Team

 | Role            | Name                   |
 | --------------- | ---------------------- |